Trump and Zelenskyy wrap up call a day after talks with Russia about possible ceasefire

 “For us, the red line is the recognition of the Ukrainian temporarily occupied territories as Russian," he said.
 “We will not go for it.”

-___ Yehor Konovalov in Kyiv, Dasha Litvinova in Tallinn, Estonia, Geir Moulson in Berlin, Aamer Madhani in Washington and Brian Melley in London contributed to this report.
+___ Yehor Konovalov in Kyiv, Dasha Litvinova in Tallinn, Estonia, Geir Moulson in Berlin, Aamer Madhani and Zeke Miller in Washington, and Brian Melley in London contributed to this report.

 Follow the AP's coverage of the war at https://apnews.com/hub/russia-ukraine